moshiur1412/TwitchStreamerEventViewer/README.md

 ### Where do you see bottlenecks in your proposed architecture and how would you approach scaling this app starting from 100 reqs/day to 900MM reqs/day over 6 months?

-In this section, I am just tring to figure out form the aws documentation and the tring to follow the coding standard.
-Truly speaking that, I don't have any access AWS service but I used s3 key, secret, region, bucket and url for image storage.
+In this section, I am just trying to figure out form the AWS documentation and trying to follow the coding standard.
+Truly speaking that, I don't have any access AWS service but I used the s3 key, secret, region, bucket, and URL for image storage.

-***AWS Service Purpose**
+***AWS Service Purpose***
-- Used auto scaling tools(config: group, min & max size and availablity zones)
+- Used auto-scaling tools(config: group, min & max size and availability zones)
-- Around 19 Regions (Availabilty Zones take advantage from aws global infrastructure)
+- Around 19 Regions (Availability Zones take advantage from AWS global infrastructure)
-- Robust, fully featured technology infrasturecutre
+- Robust, fully featured technology infrastructure
-- Used AWS building blocks (lambda, Cloudfront, Elastic etc.)
+- Used AWS building blocks (lambda, CloudFront, Elastic etc.)

 ***For Application Purpose***
-- Applcation load balancer(session, loggin, routing and health check)
+- Application load balancer(session, logging, routing, and health check)
 - shift some load around (cache content)
 - Managed NoSQL database
-- Host & aggregate level metrices, log with external sites (amazon cloudWatch)
+- Host & aggregate level metrics, log with external sites (amazon cloud watch)
 - Service Oriented Architecture

-***User > 1 Million***
+***User >1 Millions***
 - Multi-AZ
 - Elastic Load Balancing between tires
 - Auto Scaling